 What is Batter and Why is it Necessary?

-The secret to that “armor-plated” crispy crust that keeps the butter inside lies in quality breading.
-For this, we use batter (from the French word liaison – connection).
-This is a mixture of beaten eggs with a small amount of liquid (milk, cream, or water) and a pinch of salt.
+The secret to that “armor‑plated” crispy crust that keeps the butter inside is quality breading.
+For this, we use batter (from the French word liaison — connection).
+Batter is a mixture of beaten eggs with a small amount of liquid (milk, cream, or water) and a pinch of salt.
 The batter creates a reliable layer that binds the breadcrumbs together and prevents the juices from leaking out during frying.
-By the way, there are still debates about the main ingredient of this mixture: find out the to confidently use them in your culinary masterpieces.
+Cooks still debate the best liquid to use—milk, cream, or water—so try each to see which you prefer in your dishes.

 How to Make Chicken Kiev: Step-by-Step Instructions

 - Prepare the meat.
-Divide the chicken breast into large and small fillets, remove the tendons, and pound it through plastic wrap.
-If you’re making Chicken Kiev from minced meat, it’s important to know the to ensure the meat holds its shape around the butter.
+Divide the chicken breast into large and small fillets, remove the tendons, and pound the meat through plastic wrap.
+If you’re making Chicken Kiev from minced meat, bind and chill the mince so the meat holds its shape around the butter.

 - Filling.
-Mix the softened butter with the herbs, shape it into small logs, and place them in the freezer for 10–15 minutes.
-The butter must be firm!
+Mix the softened butter with the herbs, shape the mixture into small logs, and place them in the freezer for 10–15 minutes.
+The butter must be firm.

 - Shaping.
-Wrap the cold butter in the prepared fillet (or minced meat) in an oval shape.
+Wrap the cold butter in the prepared fillet (or in the chilled minced meat) in an oval shape.
 Make sure there are no holes.

 - Double breading.
-This is a critical step: coat the cutlet in flour, then in the batter, followed by breadcrumbs, back in the batter, and finally in the breadcrumbs again.
+This is a critical step: coat the cutlet in flour, then in the batter, followed by breadcrumbs, dip it back in the batter, and finish with a final layer of breadcrumbs.

 - Cooking.
-Quickly fry in hot oil (about 5 minutes) until golden brown, then finish cooking in the oven (10–15 minutes at 180°C).
-Serve Chicken Kiev with mashed potatoes, green peas, or on toast (croutons).
+Quickly fry the cutlets in hot oil (about 5 minutes) until golden brown, then finish cooking in the oven for 10–15 minutes at 180°C. Serve Chicken Kiev with mashed potatoes, green peas, or on toast (croutons).

 Secrets of Juiciness: Tips from the Author